 Applied Sustainability Graduate Certificate

 The Graduate Certificate in Applied Sustainability provides a unique interdisciplinary perspective on what it takes to make urban and economic development compatible with the natural environment.
-Taught by Metropolitan College faculty from the departments of Applied Social Sciences, Administrative Sciences, and Computer Science, the coursework guides students through the foundations of ecology; current theories of sustainability; methods for optimizing energy and land use; building management techniques; the politics, law, and economics of the global green movement; and the relationship between IT and the consumption of resources.
+The coursework guides students through the foundations of ecology; current theories of sustainability; methods for optimizing important resources such as energy and water; building management techniques; and the politics, law, and economics of the global green movement.

-This certificate is appropriate for individuals currently in roles as sustainability professionals as well as those seeking to enter this expanding and exciting field.
+This certificate is appropriate for individuals currently in roles as sustainability professionals as well as those seeking to enter this expanding and high-demand field.
 Architects, facilities managers, city planners, and IT experts have the opportunity to fill gaps in their existing knowledge, whereas those just beginning careers in these and related fields will gain the foundation to make green thinking central to their work from the outset.
-Upon completion, students will be prepared to guide their organizations toward a sustainable future in strategic and competitive ways.

-Students who complete the Graduate Certificate in Applied Sustainability will be able to demonstrate:
+Students who complete the Graduate Certificate in Applied Sustainability will be able to:

-- Awareness of the legal and political dimensions of environmental protection and regulation.
+- Demonstrate an awareness of the legal and political dimensions of environmental protection and regulation.

 - Demonstrate an understanding of the relationship between human and environmental systems and environmental sustainability.